What to expect at your appointment

 • If you currently wear glasses, bring them with you.

-• We also recommend bringing a list of any prescription or over-the-counter medications you are currently taking
+• We also recommend bringing a list of any prescription or over-the-counter medications you are currently taking.

 How long will my appointment take?

 The amount of time varies by the type of appointment.
 If you plan on selecting frames for glasses while you are here, you may need additional time.
+Please note that patients who have booked appointments with the optical dispensary will be prioritized for service.

 Routine eye examinations can take up to two hours from start to finish, depending on the types of tests you need.
 Low vision assessments and other tests may take longer.
-Clinic staff may be able to give you a closer time estimate when you book your appointment.
+Our staff may be able to give you a closer time estimate when you book your appointment.

 Is my care covered by insurance?